Table of contents

-The platform’s popularity with younger generations (43% of 18-29-year-olds and 30% of 30-39-year-olds) is poised to grow in the coming years, particularly as Gen Z uses TikTok as a search engine to do everything from finding new restaurants to discovering new products.
+The social media platform’s popularity, especially among younger people, is poised to grow in the years to come, particularly as Gen Z uses TikTok as a search engine to do everything from finding new restaurants to discovering new products.

 TikTok is a smart place for your business to be and can help open the door to a new and younger customer base.
 Here are five tips for success when selling on TikTok.